-We all must answer one day to our God, the Creator of the universe and all that is in it.
+We all must answer one day to our God, the Creator of the universe and all that is in it!

+There is One True God, and we are all simply creatures on His earth.
 And we are told in Holy Scripture to worship God alone, and not our fellow creatures, no matter how powerful or attractive they might seem to be.
+Let’s go to Romans chapter 1 for an example…

 Rom 1:18-25 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
 20 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.

 21 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.
-22 Professing to be wise, they became fools, 23 and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four- footed animals and crawling creatures.
+22 Professing to be wise, they became fools, 23 and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures.

-For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
+24 Therefore God gave them over in the lusts of their hearts to impurity, so that their bodies would be dishonored among them.
+25 For they exchanged the truth of God for a lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.

-And the astonishing thing is that our God and Creator, who holds all power and glory in His hands, lovingly chose to become flesh and dwell among us 2000 years ago so that we might be saved.
+And the astonishing thing is that our God and Creator, who holds all power and glory in His hands, LOVINGLY CHOSE to become flesh and dwell among us 2000 years ago so that we might be saved!

 But how can we sinners be justified in front of such a Holy and All-powerful God?!

-The Bible tells us the good news that a man CAN be justified before his God, but only by His grace, and through faith alone, but by faith in WHO, exactly?
+The Bible tells us the good news that a man CAN be justified before his God, but only by God’s grace, and through faith alone.

 The Truth of the Word of God (who IS Jesus Christ, acc. to John 1) tells us that a man can ONLY be justified by faith in our God and Savior Jesus Christ,…